saattrupdan/naturalselection/README.md

 2. Fitness values for all organisms in the population are computed
 3. A subset of the population (the *elite pool*) is selected
 4. A subset of the population (the *breeding pool*) is selected
-5. Pairs from the breeding pool are chosen, who will breed to create a new ``child'' organism with genome a combination of the ``parent'' organisms.
+5. Pairs from the breeding pool are chosen, who will breed to create a new "child" organism with genome a combination of the "parent" organisms.
 Continue breeding until the the children and the elites constitute a population of the same size as the original
 6. A subset of the children (the *mutation pool*) is selected
 7. Every child in the mutation pool is mutated, meaning that they will have their genome altered in some way
 8. Go back to step 2